-Brenda Rohren, M.A., MFS, LIMHP, LADC, MAC is the President of Behavioral Health Resources, LLC.
-She is a licensed mental health and substance abuse therapist who has worked in the behavioral health field for 30 years (all levels of care from outpatient to inpatient.)
+Brenda Rohren, M.A., MFS, LIMHP, LADC, MAC, BC-TMH is the President of Behavioral Health Resources, LLC.
+She is a licensed mental health and substance abuse therapist who has worked in the behavioral health field for 35 years (all levels of care from outpatient to inpatient.)

 Brenda’s focus for the outpatient treatment program is to help individuals and families heal from difficult life situations.
 People often face overwhelming challenges.
 She believes that no matter what happens in life, we always have choices.
 Brenda is a Registered Service Provider for criminal justice clients.
-She is also a Certified EMDR therapist, and an EMDRIA Approved Consultant.
-Her areas of expertise include depression, anxiety, trauma, addiction, and domestic violence as well as military veterans (and their families) and first responders (e.g., law enforcement, EMTs, Emergency Department personnel).
+She is also a Certified EMDR therapist, EMDRIA Approved Consultant, a Certified Clinical Trauma Professional Level II (CCTP-II) for treatment of complex trauma, and a Board Certified TeleMental Health provider (BC-TMH).
+Brenda completed Level II training in Clinical Hypnosis from the American Society of Clinical Hypnosis (ASCH) and is a member of ASCH as well as the Society for Clinical and Experimental Hypnosis (SCEH).
+In addition, Brenda is both ASCH and SCEH Certified in Clinical Hypnosis.
+Her areas of expertise include trauma, dissociation, PTSD, and substance use as well as military personnel, veterans (and their families), and first responders (e.g., law enforcement, EMTs, 911 dispatchers, Emergency Department personnel).
+Brenda is listed on the Registry of EMDR Therapists for 911 Telecommunicators.

 Regarding consulting services, Brenda works with behavioral health organizations that are pursuing CARF accreditation or re-accreditation.
 She can help organize documents, write policies and procedures, and conduct a mock survey.
 Brenda is an experienced CARF surveyor and has conducted surveys in the United States and Canada, to include at VA facilities.

-Brenda’s career achievements also include as a Collaborating Investigator for the DSM-5 Field Trials in Routine Clinical Practice (2011-2012), an ASAM Field Reviewer for The ASAM Criteria (2012-2013), and Research Associate for the Institute of Medicine (National Academy of Sciences; 1988-1989).
+Brenda’s career achievements also include as a Collaborating Investigator for the DSM-5 Field Trials in Routine Clinical Practice (2011-2012), an ASAM Field Reviewer for The ASAM Criteria (2012-2013), and Research Associate for the Institute of Medicine (National Academy of Sciences, now known as the National Academy of Medicine; 1988-1989).
 Brenda is a military veteran (U.S. Navy).
 Her last duty station was in the Pentagon (Surface Warfare Division, OP-32).
 Her husband is a retired LCDR (Navy), and her daughter is also a Navy veteran.

 Brenda has a life-long interest in advanced education and self-improvement, both personally and professionally.
 In addition, she enjoys passing on her knowledge to others.
 As result, she taught for 18 years at the Lincoln campuses of the College of Saint Mary (CSM) and Southeast Community College (SCC).
 As an educator and clinician, Brenda has mentored and supervised numerous graduate students and provides consultation to EMDR therapists who are pursuing EMDRIA Certification in EMDR therapy.